YassuhiroM/project-assets/README.md

-# project-assets
+# **project-assets**
-A repository to store images for my GitHub READMEs and projects.
+This is a repository to store images for my GitHub READMEs and projects.